d1r7b46/DERP-Humans/README.md

 ## Description
-The Default Email Repository Project - Humans is a curated collection of common human names and common human names formatted for usernames.
+The Default Email Repository Project - Humans is a collection of common human names and common human names formatted for usernames.
 It aims to provide a comprehensive resource for anyone for whatever reason they want it for, but as a heads up it is being created from a red-teaming/pentesting perspective.

 ## Features